TosbackCgusBridge-Bot/CGUs-versions/Ford/Privacy Policy.md

 P.O.
 Box 6248
 Dearborn, MI 48126

-You will be asked for name and address so that we may be able to process your changes. ford.com will use reasonable efforts to correct any factual inaccuracies in your information.
+You will be asked for name and address so that we may be able to process your changesford.com will use reasonable efforts to correct any factual inaccuracies in your information.

 The scope of access available for this request is for information stored in the database that holds the data for ford.com.
 Any personal information that has been collected from you on other Company websites will not be accessible or changeable through the processing of this request.